Rules and Regulations

 YOUTH DIVISION RULES

 7. Youth Division Qualifications.
-Coastal Conservation Association members 17 years old or younger (on or before the Tournament start date) may compete free but must complete an official STAR entry form.
-All the rules, releases, and indemnity agreements, and eligibility for the STAR apply to the Youth division.
+CCA LA members 17 years old or younger on or before the Tournament start date may compete free but must complete an official STAR entry form.
+All the rules, releases, indemnity agreements, and eligibility for the STAR apply to the Youth division.
 Youth anglers are eligible to compete in all categories and are also required to follow all other rules of the Tournament and state and federal law.
-To be eligible to fish in the Youth division, the angler must also be a New Tide member (must be 17 years old or younger on the start date of the Tournament) and be registered for STAR.
+To be eligible to fish in the Youth division, the angler must be a New Tide member and be registered for STAR.

 8. Youth Division Registration.
 Each youth participant may register one trout and/or one sheepshead per division (divisions described in Speckled trout division).
 This can be done by registering the fish at an official weigh station or by emailing a picture of the participant with the fish on a ruler to the Tournament director at sam@ccalouisiana.com.